01 of 09

 Removing a Bathroom Vanity

-One of the most dramatic changes you can make in a bathroom is also one of the easiest for a DIYer.
-Replacing a vanity cabinet and sink/faucet can make a radical transformation in your bathroom, even if no other features are changed.
-Today's vanities may come with granite or synthetic stone (quartz) countertops and integrated sinks, and they can be surprisingly8 affordable.
-Many styles are available on the shelves at big-box home improvement centers, and dozens more are available through special order, in both contemporary and classic traditional styles and colors.
+One of the most dramatic changes you can make in a bathroom is also one of the easiest projects for a DIYer.
+Replacing a vanity cabinet, countertop, sink, and faucet can be a major upgrade, even if no other features are changed.
+Today's vanities often come with counter surfaces with integrated sinks in a variety of materials, including quartz and solid surface, and many are surprisingly affordable.

 Continue to 2 of 9 below.